Self-harm in teenagers: The spectrum from nonsuicidal self-injury to suicidality

 Cutting.
 Burning.
 Extreme risk-taking.
 There has been an explosion of self-harm among teenagers in the last 10 years.
 Why?
 What could possibly drive young people, in the prime of their lives, to hurt themselves in such dramatic and widespread ways?

 This training will define a DSM-V syndrome called Nonsuicidal Self-Injury Disorder.
-The epidemiology and prevalence will be described, along with an explanation of the underlying root causes of self-harm.
-The central roles of social media, emotion dysregulation, and insecure attachment will be outlined.
+Dr. Korenblum will describe the epidemiology and prevalence of self-harm, and explain its underlying root causes.
+He will outline the central roles of social media, emotion dysregulation, and insecure attachment in self-harm behaviors.
 NSSI has a complex and nuanced relationship to actual suicide attempts, along with borderline personality disorder and these relationships will be clarified.
-The evidence for various treatment approaches will be explained so that clinicians can feel empowered to make rational decisions when encountering a distressing problem.
+The training will explain the evidence for various treatment approaches, empowering clinicians to make rational decisions when encountering distressing problems.

 Learning objectives: